Supporting administrative reforms in Jordan

 Context

-The Jordanian Government is facing a series of challenges – crises in neighbouring countries, widespread unemployment, and high levels of debt – which are restricting the government’s scope for action.
-This situation is driving societal pressure on the state to push forward with reforms to increase public participation and improve the capabilities of services.
+The Jordanian Government is facing a series of challenges, including crises in neighbouring countries, widespread unemployment, and high levels of debt, which are restricting its ability to act.
+These challenges intensify societal pressure on the state to push forward with reforms aimed at increasing public participation and improving service capabilities.

-The Jordanian Government has thus committed itself to boosting transparency and participation and launched a comprehensive modernisation roadmap aimed at making the public sector more responsive to the needs of the citizens.
+Consequently, the Jordanian Government has committed itself to boosting transparency and participation, initiating a comprehensive modernisation roadmap to make the public administration more responsive to the needs of the citizens.

 Objective